TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 ```

 ## Cast devices with screen (like Google Nest Hub or Android TV)
-1. Google Nest Hub speakers and other cast devices with a screen can be entered under the variable `players_screen`.
+* Google Nest Hub speakers and other cast devices with a screen can be entered under the variable `players_screen`.
 This will make sure the photo display is turned on again after the TTS in case nothing was already playing, and supports resume of YouTube.
-1. In case you want to send a TTS with a picture and some text, you need to set up a dummy media_player which accepts TTS messages.
-More info [here](#dummy-player-for-tts-with-picture-and-text)
+* In case you want to send a TTS with a picture and some text, you need to set up a dummy media_player which accepts TTS messages.
+More info below.

-## Google Home Speaker groups
-1. If you use speaker groups in the Google Home app, you can enter them under the variable `speaker_groups`.
-If you use them, you'll need to complete this variable, and add the group members in there as well (see the script for an example).

 ## Dummy player for TTS with picture and text
 The feature to send a TTS together with picture and text works as as follows.
 The TTS is sent to a dummy player, and the script will wait for this event, and will take the url the the mp3 used as TTS message.
 It will then send this mp3 together with the picture and text to the actual target.